deanna-stover/coursesCNU/2021/engl350spring2021.md

 * Write for digital environments using a variety of platforms and develop specific skills, competencies, and points of view needed by digital humanists
 * Find, evaluate, and use resources to explore a topic in depth and critique digital humanities projects
 * Learn how to apply course materials to improve critical thinking, problem solving, and decision making
-* Use feedback to improve writing and practice expressing oneself professionally
+* Practice expressing oneself professionally and use feedback to improve writing

 _____